Frederick Funston

-Frederick Funston (November 9, 1865 – February 19, 1917), also known as Fighting Fred Funston, was a general in the United States Army, best known for his roles in the Spanish–American War and the Philippine–American War.
-He received the Medal of Honor for his actions during the Philippine–American War.
+Frederick Funston (November 9, 1865 – February 19, 1917), also known as Fighting Fred Funston, was a general in the United States Army, best known for his roles in the Spanish–American War and the Philippine–American War; he received the Medal of Honor for his actions during the latter conflict.

 Early life, education, and work

 Funston was born in 1865 in New Carlisle, Ohio, to Edward H. Funston and Anne Eliza Mitchell Funston.
 In 1867, his family moved to Allen County, Kansas.
 His father was elected to the United States House of Representatives in 1884 and served five terms.